wp-plugins/conditional-woo-checkout-field/readme.txt

 * Whether or not to add the customer's input to the order email or invoice

 This plugin requires your site to have WooCommerce installed in order to work.
 It is not compatible with other e-commerce plugins.

+**Pro Version Now Available**
+[Update to Pro] (https://surpriseazwebservices.com/plugins/conditional-woo-checkout-field-pro/) to get even more features.

+* Display up to five custom conditional fields at checkout (free version only allows one).
+* Display each conditional field on an unlimited number of products (free version only allows the field to display for one product).
+* Increased variety of available input fields including: Text box, multi-line text area, drop-down/select menu, country list, state list, check boxes, password, radio buttons, and date picker.
+* Bonus: Easily edit any of the default WooCommerce checkout fields without having to edit any code.

+Get the pro version by [clicking here] (https://surpriseazwebservices.com/plugins/conditional-woo-checkout-field-pro/).

 == Installation ==
 1. Download archive and unzip in wp-content/plugins or install via Plugins – Add New.